Esther Forero: International success

 In 1942, Forero made her first tour abroad.
-In Panama, she performed with success on "Radio Estrella de Panamá" (Panamanian radio station), with the accompaniment of pianist and composer, Avelino Muñoz.
+In Panama, she performed on "Radio Estrella de Panamá" (Panamanian radio station), with the accompaniment of pianist and composer, Avelino Muñoz.
 In 1945, she went to Venezuela where she first popularized the music of the Caribbean coast.
-She traveled to Santo Domingo (Dominican Republic), where she wrote her first song entitled "Santo Domingo", and the porro (a Colombian cumbia rhythm that developed into its own subgenre) "Pegadita de los hombres", which became a hit and sold 80,000 copies for three consecutive years.
-Around 1950, she recorded a very successful album in Puerto Rico with composer Rafael Hernández, which contributed to Colombian music finding an opening among other popular expressions of the Caribbean.
+She traveled to Santo Domingo (Dominican Republic), where she wrote her first song entitled "Santo Domingo", and the porro (a Colombian cumbia rhythm that developed into its own subgenre) "Pegadita de los hombres", which sold 80,000 copies for three consecutive years.
+Around 1950, she recorded an album in Puerto Rico with composer Rafael Hernández, which contributed to Colombian music finding an opening among other popular expressions of the Caribbean.

-In Cuba, she performed with Pancho Portuondo's orchestra, followed in 1952 by a trip to New York where her songs were widely known by several fans, and she started recording with pianist and composer René Touzet.
+In Cuba, she performed with Pancho Portuondo's orchestra, followed in 1952 by a trip to New York, where she started recording with pianist and composer René Touzet.

 Return to Colombia

 Esther had two children, a son, Ivan Gonzalez, and a daughter named Esther Nouel.
-Her older son, Ivan, died at a young age, apparently having been stabbed to death; this was a loss that would always be in her mind as Ivan's son would also pass away in similar circumstances years later.
+Her older son, Ivan, died at a young age, apparently having been stabbed to death.
+Ivan's son would also pass away in similar circumstances years later.
 In her personal life, Forero had a relationship with Bonairean sound engineer Gustavo Nouel (1907-?) with whom she had one daughter (Esther Nouel) when she was 25 or 26 years old.
 Her daughter, Esther, was matriculated into a school for girls and stayed there as a fulltime student and resident as her Mother immersed herself into musical endeavors possibly favoring that over her family life.
-Esther Forero and her daughter had a personal fallout lasting several decades but, were reconciled in Esther's latter years before her passing.
+Esther Forero and her daughter had a personal fallout lasting several decades but, were reconciled in Esther's latter years before her death.